-Applications for histopathology usually open in late October/ early November and are co-ordinated online through the Oriel recruitment portal.
-Candidates must complete an online application form; those that demonstrate the competencies described in the person specification then proceed to an interview in January/ February.
+Applications for histopathology usually open in November and are co-ordinated online through the Oriel recruitment portal.
+Candidates must complete an online application form; those that demonstrate the competencies described in the person specification then proceed to an interview in January-March.
 Take a look at this recent BMJ Careers article ‘How to succeed in your histopathology application’.

 The Application Form